 After Standing Strong

-The streets speak calmly- orders clear as the stars piercing that black blanket.
+The streets speak calmly- orders clear as the stars piercing

 Here is where the chalk would be drawn.